-We deliver around 25,000 Safe and Well visits each year.
-This is part of a nationallyrecognised approach taken by fire and rescue services, whereby considering health, social and lifestyle factors alongside fire risks, we will be able to provide support and advice where needed.
+We deliver thousands of Safe and Well visits each year.
+This is part of a nationally recognised approach taken by fire and rescue services, whereby considering health, social and lifestyle factors alongside fire risks, we will be able to provide support and advice where needed.

 We work with partners and other agencies to identify the most vulnerable people in our communities and this helps us to be more efficient and effective by targeting our resources where they are needed most.